dvsa/cvs-svc-document-retrieval/README.md

 Domain Drive Design diagram with Interfaces, Application, Domain layers and Infrastructure across the layers.

 <p align="center">
   <img src="./docs/DDD_architecture.jpg" alt="Domain Drive Design diagram with Interfaces, Application, Domain layers and Infrastructure across the layers" >
 </p>

+Please refer to the the [docs](./docs/README.md) for the API specification and samples of postman requests.

 #### Toolings